entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas.md

-> The data in the table below from Cloutier and Lelievre (1998).
-Some of the taxa are from the Lochkovian Red Bay Group (Ben Nevis Formation).
+> The data in the table below from Cloutier and Lelievre (1998), many errors to be checked.

 > http://www.paleofile.com/Fish/Fish%20lists/Agnatha.asp